Sunset viewed across a river in the Amazon, Ecuador

 Upgrades

 For solo travellers looking for their own space, a private room can be booked for an extra charge, see Optional Extras for the price and request this at the time of booking.
 Please note that a solo upgrade can only guaranteed for six nights of the trip while at the hotels, due to the limited size of the glamping site.
-Whilst in the Amazon you'll stay in solo, twin or triple tents, depending on the size of the group.
+Whilst in the Amazon you'll stay in twin or triple tents, depending on the size of the group.

 Introductory training and safety briefings will be provided for canyoning, zip-lining, rafting, cycling and canoeing, so these are all suitable for first-timers.
-For the water-based activities on this trip you must be comfortable in water and able to swim, although life jackets will of course be provided.
+For the the water-based activities on this trip you must be comfortable in water and able to swim, although life jackets will of course be provided.

 Ideally you need to be comfortable with heights, as the canyoning will involve two rappelling sections (15m and 40m high) plus several jumps, whilst zip-lining will involve being elevated and suspended in the air above a stunning canyon.